-Aspiring Leader Program
+Aspiring Leader Program (500926)

-About the Program
+About the Course

 The Aspiring Leader Program, conducted by the Graduate School, USDA,

 prepares federal employees for positions as team leaders, supervisors and

 managers.
 The program is designed to strengthen basic competencies in oral

 and written communication, problem solving, leadership, interpersonal

 skills, self-direction, flexibility, customer service, and decisiveness.

 The training requires participants to be away from their position for a

 minimum of 20 days over a three month period.
 The program components

 - Three 5-day residential sessions

 - A team project that involves the design and delivery of a one-hour

 presentation on a management related topic

 - An individual needs assessment (covering Leadership Effectiveness Inventory

-(LEI) and Myers-Briggs Type
+(LEI) and Myers-Briggs Type Indicator)

 - Formulation of a leadership development plan

 - A one-week assignment "shadowing" a federal manager

 - One-on-one interviews with federal managers

 - The reading and preparation of a written review of two books on management

 Strengthen basic competencies in team and managerial skills so that they can

 excel in their current job and be competitive for promotion opportunities.

 Full time permanent employees at the GS 4-6, WG 5-11, WL 1-14, and WS 1-8

 levels, who are motivated self-starters, and desire to acquire the skills

 they need to work well in a team environment.

 - Coordinate with your Training Officer or ESO to submit an Electronic

 Training Request (ETR) using Direct Access.
+Course code: 500926.

 - Complete a